Odin2003/Muon_Collider/README.md

 *  digitisation of the signal left by the particles (**digi**)
 *  reconstructing the particle tracks from detector information (**reco**)

-### sim
+### simulation
-For the simulation step, we pass the .hepmc file created by Pythia8 in event generation to the detector.
+For the simulation step, Monte Carlo particles are passed through the detector with GEANT4.
+We pass the .hepmc file created by Pythia8 in event generation to the detector.
 Make sure you ran and set up the singularity environment as before:

 ```
 singularity shell docker://gitlab-registry.cern.ch/muon-collider/mucoll-deploy/mucoll:2.9-alma9